 Spiced Yam and Vegetable Stir Fry

-- 1 tbsp coconut oil (or oil of choice)
+- 1 tablespoon coconut oil (or oil of choice)

 - 1 clove garlic